webhintio/hint/packages/hint/docs/about/FAQ.md

 ## What browsers are supported?

-`webhint` currently supports [jsdom][jsdom], Chrome, and Edge 15.
-We hope to add support for Firefox soon.
+A [developer tools extension][extension-browser] is available for Chrome, Edge (Chromium), and Firefox.
+The `webhint` CLI can be run against [jsdom][connector jsdom] or any browser supported by [puppeteer][connector puppeteer].
 If your favorite browser is not supported you can always [develop a connector][connector docs] for it!

 ## Is there a plugin for my favorite editor?

-Editor plugins are not yet available, but it is high in our priority list.
+A [webhint extension][extension-vscode] for Visual Studio Code is currently available.
+It utilizes the [Language Server Protocol][lsp] which makes it suitable for porting to other editors if there's community interest.

 ## Is there an online service?

 Yes!
-It’s in preview so there might be some intermitent issues, but you can scan an online website in [here][scanner].
+You can scan an online website in [here][scanner].

-We are working on tweaking the list of hints it runs and its configuration, but if a hint is a recommended one it will probably be run.

-Also, note that the scanner uses the `jsdom connector` so there might be unexpected results.

 If you have any feedback on the results page, please open an issue in the [website repository][scanner-issues].
 If the issue is